softcoder/riprunner/README.md

 - If you get the following error in the logs and no sms message is sent:

-Curl error: SSL certificate problem: self signed certificate in certificate chain
+Curl error: SSL certificate problem: self-signed certificate in certificate chain

 - you must download: http://curl.haxx.se/ca/cacert.pem